-• The non-historic 10-story 1978 brick addition which currently obscures the historic west façade will be removed to make way for the proposed tower.
-The new tower will abut and connect to the west façade of the Aronson Building with new openings proposed along the west façade for circulation between the two structures as well as seismic, structural, mechanical, electrical and plumbing improvements.
+- The non-historic 10-story 1978 brick addition which currently obscures the historic west façade will be removed to make way for the proposed tower.
+The majority of the new tower construction will be located on the adjacent parcel with approximately 38'9" wide portion (3,490 square feet area of the total tower footprint of 12,990 square feet) extending onto the Aronson Building parcel (Assessor's Block 3706, Lot 093) within the New Montgomery-Mission-Second Street Conservation District. - The new tower will abut and connect to the west façade of the Aronson Building with new openings proposed along the west façade for circulation between the two structures as well as seismic, structural, mechanical, electrical and plumbing improvements.
 Existing openings in the original west wall will be reused, where feasible.
 The new tower will be setback approximately 6' from the Aronson Building's Mission Street façade to expose the historic brick on the west façade of the Aronson Building.
 The exposed brick will be cleaned, repointed as required and existing cracks will be repaired.
-The exterior finish of the new tower where it abuts the Aronson Building will comprise of transparent curtain-wall system to differentiate it from the Aronson Building.
+The exterior finish of the new tower where it abuts the Aronson Building will comprise of transparent curtain-wall system to differentiate it from the Aronson Building. - The tower is designed with a modern vocabulary with references to the existing buildings in the surrounding District including the Aronson Building.
+The tower massing is comprised of a series of planes detailed with glass, masonry, and metal materials that reference the vertical composition of the adjacent Aronson Building. - Beginning at the 15th floor, the tower volume will cantilever approximately 7' over the Aronson Building airspace.
+The portion of the tower that will cantilever over the Aronson Building will be setback approximately 13' from the south (Mission Street) façade of the Aronson Building.